 Why is this study important?

-There is growing evidence linking caesareans to an increased risk of babies later developing obesity and immune disorders, like asthma and diabetes.
+There is growing evidence linking c-section to an increased risk of babies later developing obesity and immune disorders, like asthma and diabetes.
 A recent very large study in the USA found children born by c-section were nearly 25 percent more likely to have childhood obesity than those born vaginally (even after other differences are taken into account).
 It is possible that the disruption to the normal process of bacterial colonisation is affecting the development of the immune system during this short, but potentially very important, time of transition.
-Currently, we know there is an association between caesarean birth and obesity, but we are still trying to identify what links them.
+Currently, we know there is an association between c-section birth and obesity, but we are still trying to identify what links them.
 The ECOBABe study is an important step in the journey.

 What is this study trying to find out?